SettleMint

 1. Verification topic - Defines the data schema.
 Scalar feed topics use the fixed signature (int256 value).

-2. Feed contract - Stores configuration (decimals, history, drift) and holds submitted values.
+2. Feed contract - Stores configuration such as decimals, history mode, drift allowance, and submitted values.

 3. Trusted issuer - An identity authorized to publish updates to feeds using a given topic.